-• There is a signed agreement in place between the firm and the Third Party, where the Third Party has formally consented to being relied upon and the firm is satisfied, either that the Third Party is a person that is supervised or monitored for compliance with http://www.eba.europa.eu/documents/10180/2100770/Opinion+on+the+use+of+innovative+solutions+by+credit+and+financial+institutions+in+the+customer+due+diligence+process+%28JC-2017-81%29.pdf the requirements specified under 4AMLD, or requirements equivalent to those under 4AMLD, or on the basis of the arrangement, the Third Party will provide the firm with the underlying CDD documentation or information, in a timely manner upon request.
-In the absence of such an arrangement, the provisions of Section 40(4) do not apply and the firm should itself carry out the necessary CDD;

-- The signed agreement should have clear contractual terms in respect of the obligations of the Third Party to obtain and maintain the necessary records, and to provide the firm with CDD documentation or information upon request.
+- The arrangement should have clear provisions in respect of obligations between the Firm and the Third Party, where the Third Party has formally consented to being relied upon and the Firm is satisfied, that the Third Party is a person that is supervised or monitored for compliance with the requirements specified under 4AMLD, or requirements equivalent to those under 4AMLD, and on the basis of the arrangement, the Third Party will provide the Firm with the underlying CDD documentation or information, including any information from relevant trust services as set out in the eIDAS Regulation, in a timely manner upon request.
+In the absence of such an arrangement, the provisions of Section 40(4) of the CJA 2010 do not apply and the Firm should itself carry out the necessary CDD; - The signed agreement should have clear contractual terms in respect of the obligations of the Third Party to obtain and maintain the necessary records, and to provide the Firm with CDD documentation or information upon request.
 The signed agreement should not contain any conditional language, whether explicit or implied, which may result in the inability of the Third Party to provide the underlying CDD documentation or information upon request.
-Examples of such conditional language include (but are not limited to) terms such as 'to the extent permissible by law', 'subject to regulatory request' etc.; - The firm's policies and procedures set out an approach with regard to the identification, assessment, selection and monitoring of Third Party relationships, including the frequency of testing performed on such Third Parties; - The firm only relies on the Third Party to carry out CDD measures required by Section 33 and 35(1).
-Firms may not rely on the Third Party to fulfil the on-going monitoring requirements, which they are obliged to conduct as warranted by the risk of their underlying customers, as prescribed by Section 35(3).
-Firms should note that they cannot rely on the third party to perform the EDD measures or provide Senior Management approval.
-However, the relevant third party may provide assistance to the firm in gathering the necessary documentation or information to establish the source of wealth and source of funds; - The firm conducts regular assurance testing to ensure documentation can be retrieved without undue delay, and that the quality of the underlying documents obtained is sufficient; and - The firm ensures that it has fully satisfied itself that, in placing such reliance, it can meet its obligations under the CJA 2010 prior to placing reliance upon a Third Party based in jurisdictions known for banking secrecy or similarly restrictive legislation.
+Examples of such conditional language include (but are not limited to) terms such as 'to the extent permissible by law', 'subject to regulatory request' etc.;

+- The Firm's policies and procedures set out an approach with regard to the identification, assessment, selection and monitoring of Third Party relationships, including the frequency of testing performed on such Third Parties; - The Firm only relies on the Third Party to carry out CDD measures required by Section 33 and 35(1) of the CJA 2010.
+Firms may not rely on the Third Party to fulfil the ongoing monitoring requirements, which they are obliged to conduct as warranted by the risk of their underlying customers, as prescribed by Section 35(3) of the CJA 2010.
+Firms should note that they cannot rely on the third party to perform the EDD measures or provide senior management approval.
+However, the relevant third party may provide assistance to the Firm in gathering the necessary documentation or information to establish the source of wealth and source of funds: - The Firm conducts regular assurance testing to ensure documentation can be retrieved without undue delay, and that the quality of the underlying documents obtained is sufficient; and - The Firm ensures that it has fully satisfied itself that, in placing such reliance, it can meet its obligations under the CJA 2010 prior to placing reliance upon a Third Party based in jurisdictions known for banking secrecy or similarly restrictive legislation.

-Firms should note that placing reliance on a Third Party in accordance with Section 40(3) of the CJA 2010 does not include a situation where a firm has appointed another entity to apply the necessary measures as an outsourcing service provider, intermediary, or an agent of the firm.
-In such cases, the outsourced service provider, intermediary, or agent may actually obtain the appropriate verification evidence in respect of the customer but the firm remains responsible for ensuring compliance with the obligations contained with the CJA 2010.
+Firms should note that placing reliance on a Third Party in accordance with Section 40(3) of the CJA 2010 does not include a situation where a Firm has appointed another entity to apply the necessary measures as an outsourcing service provider, intermediary, or an agent of the Firm.
+In such cases, the outsourced service provider, intermediary, or agent may actually obtain the appropriate verification evidence in respect of the customer but the Firm remains responsible for ensuring compliance with the obligations contained with the CJA 2010.

-See also Section 5.6.1.C of the Guidelines regarding Third Party Reliance for PEPs.
+See also Section 5.6.1.
+C of the Guidelines regarding Third Party Reliance for PEPs.